Aaron Yi Kai NG

 Mandarin Chinese - native proficiency (spoken and written)

-Other areas of research Aaron has expertise in include fake news and online misinformation, emotions, health communication, public opinion, scientific communication, cognitive science, big data, and machine learning.
+Other areas of research Aaron has expertise in include emotions, health communication, public opinion, scientific communication, cognitive science, big data, and machine learning.
 He has a keen interest in research Asian contexts because he believes that Asia is highly diverse and thus has great potential to yield new and critical insights to advance communication scholarship.

 Natively billingual in English and Mandarin Chinese, Aaron is experienced in working with researchers from both English and Chinese academic spheres.
 He is currently a panel member on the Infocomm Media Development Authority of Singapore's Publication Consultative Committee, providing expert opinion on print publication policy.

 Aaron is also a highly experienced educator who has won numerous teaching awards in a teaching career spanning 15 years.
 His core teaching competency is the ability to explain difficult and highly technical subject matter in easy-to-understand terms, and his students has consistently rate him as a patient, engaging, and highly motivating educator.
-He also has strong leadership and management capabilities from his service as a senior military commander in the Singapore Armed Forces.
+He also has significant leadership and management experience from his service as a senior commander in the Singapore Armed Forces.

 Graduate Teaching Fellowship recipient